-Subsequent to the deconsolidation of myhotelshop in December 2017, myhotelshop remains a related party to trivago.
-Related-party revenue from myhotelshop of €2.3 million, €2.8 million and €1.1 million for the years ended December 31, 2018, 2019 and 2020, respectively, primarily consists of referral revenue.
-In December 2020, we entered into an agreement to sell our minority interest in myhotelshop to the majority shareholder of myhotelshop for a cash consideration of \notin 70 thousand, with one of the closing conditions being that myhotelshop would repay the outstanding shareholder loan to us.
+Subsequent to the deconsolidation of myhotelshop in December 2017, myhotelshop remained a related party to trivago.
+Related party revenue of €2.8 million and €1.1 million for the years ended December 31, 2019 and 2020, respectively, primarily consists of referral revenue.
+Related-party revenue for the year ended December 31, 2021 was not significant.

+In December 2020, we entered into an agreement to sell our minority interest in myhotelshop to its majority shareholder.
+As a result of the sale, we derecognized the remaining equity method investment of €70 thousand on our consolidated balance sheet.
+The closing conditions were fulfilled on January 28, 2021, with myhotelshop not being a related party to us from that date on.
 For more information see Note 3: Acquisitions and divestitures to the audited consolidated financial statements included elsewhere in this annual report.